pritamqu/AVCAffe/README.md

 We have now released the face crops.
 In case you have already downloaded this dataset before 20 July 2023, you may just download the face crops by following the given instruction [here](https://github.com/pritamqu/AVCAffe/issues/6#issuecomment-1652240043).
 If you encounter an error, please create an issue, I will look into it.

+**Updates on 07 Dec 2025**

+Due to technical challenges, all access granted before 2025 has been revoked.
+If you need to download the data again, please submit a new access request as previously outlined.
+Going forward, access will be granted for 30 days only.
+Please ensure that you complete all downloads within this period.

 <!--
 ```
 # TODO: update the downloader code to just download these files.